t0lta/two-brothers-and-a-centaur/src/site/notes/1.Players/Gustopher.md

 Took an oath as a [[compendium/classes/paladin-oath-of-the-crown-scag\|Oath of the Crown]] [[compendium/tables/paladin-ggr\|Paladin]].
 Has two sons
 Has mighty hooves from which he smites.
+He sleeps in the stables, not because he wants to but nobody has asked him otherwise

 ## Characteristics